cbrandel/synology-diskstation-scripts/README.md

 pre 2016-08-23 see https://github.com/gclayburg/synology-diskstation-scripts/blob/master/README.md

-2016-08-23  Fork from gclayburg's version and chagnes:
+2016-08-23  Fork from gclayburg's version and changes:

 * Scripts auto detect the directory they are run from.
 * poll-dhcp-changes script also uses settings file to determine some filenames